riccardo-lomazzi/camera_macos/README.md

 Setting the orientation to 0, 90, 180, or 270 can be done with the ```setOrientation``` method.

-Note: This feature for video is only available for osx 14.0 and up.
+Note: This feature for video is only available for macOS < 14.0 and Swift < 15.

 ``` dart
 macOSController.setOrientation(CameraOrientation.orientation0deg);